kschu91/puppet-gogs/README.md

 ### Beginning with gogs

 You can simply include the `gogs` module to get started with the defaults.
 Check out the [reference](#reference) to see what the defaults are.
+After that you can visit your installation via [http://youhost.tld:3000](http://youhost.tld:3000) and you can follow the installation instructions.

     include ::gogs

 ## Usage

-The most common way of using the `gogs` module with a custom configuration is the following.
+The most common way of using the `gogs` module with a minimal set of custom configuration is the following.
 > **Note**: You are able to provide any available Gogs configuration in `app_ini` and `app_ini_sections`.
 For a complete list of available configuration have a look at the [Gogs configuration cheat sheet](https://gogs.io/docs/advanced/configuration_cheat_sheet).

     class { '::gogs':
         app_ini => {
             'APP_NAME' => 'My Fancy GIT Service'